25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 #### Types of Constructors

-- Default Constructor: It is a parameterless constructor.
+- Default Constructor: It is a parameterless constructor

   - Unless the class is static, classes without constructors are given a public parameterless constructor by the C# compiler in order to enable class instantiation.